aneldev/dynadux/doc/Debugging.md

 - [FAQ](./FAQ.md) Frequently asked questions
 - [React](./React.md) How to use it in react
+- [Sections](./Sections.md) Create sections for applications or big components
 - [Examples](./Examples.md) Live examples.
 Examples compared to redux's implementations
 - [Advanced](./Advanced.md) Dispached promises, boost up your app and more.
 - [Terminology](./Terminology.md) Terminology of dynadux, (is small!).